 I used this on and off.
 Not sure it helped and it has a specific smell that I’m not sure I like but it does do the job in terms of soothing the aggravated area somewhat.

-I used this a lot in the initial days of breastfeeding.
-I never had cracked nipples or bleeding, but these were a great help, regardless.
+I used this a lot in the initial days of my breastfeeding.
+Despite Baby J’s great latch, since my nipples weren’t used to breastfeeding, they often hurt.
+I never had cracked nipples and never had any bleeding either, but these were a great help, regardless.
 I also used this around the aerola before putting on the breast shields for pumping.
 I haven’t used the other popular brand but the texture of this ‘butter’ is granular in case you were wondering.